-The examination had proved so successful that the certificate of the Society was now practically essential to promotion for asylum nurses, and also those who held it were usually able to command $\pounds 2$ extra pay.
+The examination had proved so successful that the certificate of the Society was now practically essential to promotion for asylum nurses, and also those who held it were usually able to command £2 extra pay.
 It was not claimed that all those holding this certificate were born nurses, but its possession showed that they had attained a uniform standard of efficiency, which had been tested by examination, and that they were of good character.

 The mental nurses of to-day were frequently persons of education and refinement, and possessed the tact and sympathy which were so essential in the treatment of patients.
-In conclusion, the witness said that his Association hoped that male and female mental nurses would be recognised under any Act which might be passed, and that representation on the Nursing Council created under the Act would be accorded to them passed, and that representation on the Nursing Council created under the Act would be accorded to them.
+In conclusion, the witness said that his Association hoped that male and female mental nurses would be recognised under any Act which might be passed, and that representation on the Nursing Council created under the Act would be accorded to them.

 From his knowledge of Nursing Homes he had formed the opinion that all Nursing Homes should be registered and officially inspected.

 Replying to questions, the witness said that the system instituted by his Association was in microcosm, what was suggested should be done by the State for the whole country.
 It had undoubtedly been successful, and a system having the pomp and circumstance of the State behind it would be more so.

-In any scheme suggested the written paper shoul ^d certainly be set by a Central Council, or uniformity o^f standard could not be secured.
+In any scheme suggested the written paper should certainly be set by a Central Council, or uniformity of standard could not be secured.